 Back in 2014, I applied for work experience with Vu Online, a local web design studio.
 What started as a week in the office quickly turned into a part-time job, and I worked as their Chief of Stuff for the next eighteen months — right up until I left for university.
-I was happy to hear recently that they were planning to rebrand, and even more delighted when they asked me to collaborate with them on the project.
+In 2016, I was happy to hear that they were planning to rebrand, and even more delighted when they asked me to collaborate with them on the project.

-I worked closely with the team at Vu to determine the shortfalls of their former identity and determine what their actual target audience was, along with how a new identity could better appeal to it.
+I worked closely with the team at Vu to determine the shortfalls of their former identity and establish what their actual target audience was, along with how a new identity could better appeal to it.
 The result was a much more playful, less masculine approach which features large blocks of colour, modern typography and subtly-animated isometric illustrations.

 The logo is a geometric abstraction on Vu's name, intended to be versatile with regard to colour and size.
 I produced a series of playful alternate logos highlighting the different areas of Vu's practice, as SVG format to reduce load times on the website.

 I also produced a number of illustrations for use around the website, both larger-format header designs and isometric icons to represent different services Vu offers.
 These are again implemented as SVGs on the web, which allows them to be subtly animated.

 I collaborated with the Vu team on their business cards and other print materials.
 The website itself was built by Vu in-house (which makes sense, since they're a web design firm), but I worked closely with them to define the layout and type spec.